g0lubenk0/brewBuddies/README.md

 BrewBuddies is a social platform that brings beer enthusiasts together.
 Connect with like-minded individuals, create and join beer-tasting groups, and share your favorite brews.

 ## Features
-Group Creation: Users can create beer-tasting groups, providing details such as the group name, location, description, and tags.
+**bold** Group Creation **bold** : Users can create beer-tasting groups, providing details such as the group name, location, description, and tags.

 Group Joining/Leaving: Join existing beer-tasting groups or leave those you've joined.
 Manage your group memberships effortlessly.